jnsougata/pixel/README.md

 **About:**

-🤖 It uses latest Discord UI and Interaction to provide easy and simple setup.
+🤖 It uses the latest Discord UI and Interaction to provide easy and simple setup.

-You don't have to remember commands and syntaxes.
+You don't have to remember commands and syntax.

-Just select and setup your server.
+Just select and set up your server.